stephenlb/iot-thermostat-pubnub-notes/readme.md

  - `devices.deviceUniqueID.insights` - AI/ML insights channel
  - `devices.deviceUniqueID.anomaly`  - AI/ML anomaly notification

+#### Publish Channels for Global Device Broadcasting

+Vendors may trigger a command on all devices, globally.

  - `brodcast.notification`           - displays a message on the mobile app and the IoT Thermostat UI
  - `brodcast.softwareUpdate`         - issue software upgrade command to device
  - `brodcast.reboot`                 - issue reboot command to all devices
  - `brodcast.ping`                   - illuminate the LED on all devices globally, as well as log to `devices.deviceUniqueID.log`
  - `brodcast.saveThePlanet`          - reduces HVAC power consumption world wide

+#### Publish Channels for Device Sensor Streams

+ - `sensors.deviceUniqueID.temp`     - device emits temperature readings and HVAC efficiency

 ### Presence ACL